Selecting Top Greenhouse Performers

-For more information, see our tech sheet for Greenhouse Eggplant Production.
+Presented together these three varieties are a show-stopper in the market.
+For more cultural recommendations, see our tech sheet on Greenhouse Eggplant Production.

-Lettuce is a crop that prefers cooler temperatures and lower light intensities, which makes it highly suited for winter greenhouse growing.
-In addition, lettuce has fairly adaptible cultural requirements and a favorable profit potential.
+As a crop that prefers cooler temperatures and lower light intensities, lettuce is highly suited for winter greenhouse growing.
+In addition, lettuce has fairly adaptable cultural requirements and a favorable profit potential.
 The very cool temperatures and low-light conditions common to the lower-tech winter greenhouses and high tunnels can, however, lead to disease, especially downy mildew, as well as loss of color in red lettuce varieties.

-Johnny's exclusive Five Star Greenhouse Lettuce Mix addresses both the above-noted issues.
+Five Star Greenhouse Lettuce Mix.
+This Johnny's Exclusive addresses both the above-noted issues.
 Recently reformulated for more uniform growth rates, the varieties in the mix were selected for their ability to resist downy mildew and hold their color.
 It's the best mix for baby lettuce and salad mix during the short days of winter.

-Flowers, too, are a high-dollar crop, especially when they can be made available for floral events such as Easter, May Day, Mother's Day, graduations, and June weddings.
-In most locations, field-grown flowers are just not ready that early, so high-tunnel and greenhouse production is essential.
+Flowers, too, are a high-dollar crop, especially when they can be made available for floral events such as Valentine's Day, Easter, May Day, Mother's Day, graduations, and June weddings.
+In many locations, field-grown flowers are just not ready that early, so high-tunnel and greenhouse production is essential.

 Although nearly any flower can be grown in protected culture, the best choices are varieties that yield a large number of stems per square foot of the valuable space.
 In systems not tightly climate-controlled, they should be able to tolerate both the cool temperatures of early spring and the hot temperatures of the late spring and summer.
 Finally, they should be day-neutral varieties, which bloom regardless of day/night length.

 Some of our recommended flowers for protected culture include the daylength-neutral Sunflower varieties Sunbright, the Sunrich Series, Sonja, and Soraya.
-Snapdragon varieties Animation Mix and Costa Mix ; Delphinium ; Lisianthus , and the single-stem Bombay Celosia Series also perform splendidly in greenhouses and high tunnels.
+Snapdragon varieties suited to production in greenhouses and high tunnels include the Animation Mix and Costa Mix, and the entire Chantilly Series and Potomac Series.We also offer an extensive line of Lisianthus that perform splendidly in greenhouses and high tunnels.